 Following 20 successful years of the Cherry Creek Diversity Conference held annually in Colorado, YCD was created in 2014 to replicate this model for young people across the country.

-Youth Celebrate Diversity is dedicated to educating and empowering in order to advance equity for all.
+Youth Celebrate Diversity is dedicated to educating and empowering youth in order to advance inclusion and equity for all.

 Our mission includes three pillars:

 - Education: We believe that education is a fundamental human right, and one of the critical tools every young person needs to succeed in life.
 At the same time, teens do not always feel safe in their school environments to make the best use of their education; they can often be preoccupied, impacted or even injured by a number of social problems present in their schools.
 YCD strives to help teens, teachers and community partners address these issues head-on so that every student is free to get the education they deserve.